winstonhenke/Salesforce/README.md

 - Basically Salesforce.com is the SaaS and Force.com is the PaaS
 - Salesforce.com is the out the box solution and is built on top of Force.com
-- Custom apps are built on the Force.com platform and can be used in your Salesforce.com products with are again hosted on Force.com
+- Custom apps are built on the Force.com platform and can be used in your Salesforce.com products which are again hosted on Force.com
 - Their marketing seems to call it the "Customer 360 Platform"?

 ---